OthmanB/BinanceDataTraining/documentation/2025-11-03/technical-specifications.md

    **Decision (v1):**
    - At training time, use mini-batch training with batch size treated as a hyperparameter defined in YAML.
    - During preprocessing and dataset construction, control chunk sizes (e.g., number of days per run, number of samples per cached file) via YAML parameters.
+   - For large datasets, require streaming or chunked dataset loading (e.g., via `tf.data` pipelines or equivalent generators) so that host RAM and device memory usage remain bounded by explicit YAML configuration parameters (for example, a future `training.memory` and `evaluation.memory` section).
+If a projected allocation would exceed these budgets, the pipeline must fail fast with a clear error instead of relying on operating-system swap or uncontrolled out-of-memory conditions.
-   **Open Point:** Future versions may introduce auto-tuning of batch size and chunk size based on available physical memory.
+   **Open Point:** Future versions may introduce auto-tuning of batch size, chunk size, and streaming buffer sizes based on available physical memory and configured budgets.

 2. **GPU Utilization**
    **Decision (v1):** Target CPU and single-GPU training only.
 Multi-GPU or distributed training strategies are considered future enhancements.
 Early tests may run entirely on CPU, with appropriately small batch sizes and model configurations.